uwplse/pumpkin-pi/README.md

 ```

 The script takes a while, as it runs each function ten times each
-on large data both for DEVOID and for EFF.
+on large data both for CARROT and for EFF.
 When it is done, check the `results` folder for the median runtimes as well as the size of reduced functions.
 This also does a sanity check to make sure both versions of the code produce the same output.
 It does not yet try to reduce the proof of `pre_permutes` using EFF,